genesis-community/bosh-genesis-kit/MANUAL.md

 subject alternate names for all of the domains (system and apps) that Cloud Foundry will use.

+## DNS-Based Service Discovery

+If you want your Cloud Foundry applications to be able to find one another via DNS names (on internal routes), and thereby communicate directly with one another, without having to first transit the gorouter (and incur a roundtrip _outside_ the runtime), you can add the `dns-service-discovery` feature to your environment file.

+This enables BOSH-DNS resolution of names inside of CF application containers, allowing them to find other BOSH-deployed services in the `*.bosh` DNS zone, as well as other Cloud Foundry components in the `*.cf.internal` domain -- you may need to review your application security groups to ensure that applications are only allowed to the bits and pieces of Cloud Foundry that you want them to access.
+By default, the ASGs deployed by this kit do _not_ allow such communication.

+If you want to change the internal domain used for service discovery, you may set the `internal_domain` property, which defaults to "apps.internal".
+(Note that there should be **no** trailing `.`).

 ## Container Routing Integrity

 The `container-routing-integrity` feature enables TLS Validation of the cells.